rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Foundational & Workload Security.md

 #### GRUB Default option for Booting into MLE

 The grub2_default option would vary from OEM to OEM for booting after installing tboot.
-The grub option to be selected for booting into TBOOT/MLE mode, use grubby --info <option:0/1...> to determine which one has no boot menu assigned to it during runtime in the playbook as below.
+The grub option to be selected for booting into TBOOT/MLE mode, use `grubby --info <option:0/1...>` to determine which one has no boot menu assigned to it during runtime in the playbook as below.
 Default is 3.

+> **NOTE:** This is not required in case of UEFI Secure boot mode

 ```shell
 ansible-playbook <playbook-name> \